In a Nutshell:

 Proportionally, kids breathe in more air than adults, and since they play close to the ground, the potential impact of breathing in these toxicants is increased.

-I know that might sound scary, but the good news is that there are brands that sell non-toxic play sand that’s quartz-free, silica-free, and asbestos-free.
+I know that all sounds scary, but the good news is that I’ve scoured the internet for brands that sell non-toxic play sand that’s quartz-free, silica-free, asbestos-free, and most importantly, safe.

 The 3 Best Safe, Non-Toxic Play Sand Brands

-Looking for the best non-toxic sandbox sand for your little ones?
+Looking for the best non-toxic, silica-free sand for your little ones?
 Here are the top brands to check out:

 1. Safe Sand White Playsand